AnoushkaBaidya/Visual-Sensor-Fusion/README.md

-* LiDAR points are projected on the image using camera instrinsic and extrinsic matrix
+* LiDAR points are projected on the image using the camera intrinsic and extrinsic matrix.
-* The points that lie within the detected 2D Bounding Box by YOLO are stored and rest are ignored
+* The points that lie within the detected 2D Bounding Box by YOLO are stored and the rest are ignored.
 * There are some outliers inside bboxes that do not belong to that category, to reject these outliers there are several ways.
 * One way is to shrink the bounding box size so that the points that absolutely belong to the desired objects are only considered.
-* Another way is to use the Sigma Rule, i.e include the points that are within 1 sigma or 2 sigma away from gaussian mean, based on the distance of points
+* Another way is to use the Sigma Rule, i.e. include the points that are within 1 sigma or 2 sigma away from Gaussian mean, based on the distance of points.